rish106-hub/ShopScore_Capstone_Sem_2/README.md

 This project is built with:

 - Vite
-- TypeScript
+- JavaScript
 - React
 - shadcn-ui
-- Tailwind CSS
+- HTML , CSS

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/78e0c12a-b9b3-4ac3-ba98-6b863a07714a) and click on Share -> Publish.

 ## Can I connect a custom domain to my Lovable project?